 - Customer service skills

 Our ACHR training focuses on installation, maintenance, and repair of a variety of systems, including heating & air conditioning systems, coolers, chillers, ice makers, and more.
-You’ll also learn the theory of cooling and heating that supports all of these systems’ operations.
+You can also learn the theory of cooling and heating that supports all of these systems’ operations.

 With small class sizes that provide individual attention to each student, convenient class schedules, industry-experienced instructors, and career services to help you secure a new job, Platt College is ready to help you gain the skills needed to start a new career in HVAC.